 The novelty horror movies present also makes them intriguing to many people.
 This is a normal part of human nature.
 When change occurs, particularly danger, it is common for it to peak our interest, and it is even a vital part of survival.
 The visual effects and gore in horror movies are novel, and that is what draws many people to them.
 Morbid fascination sort of falls in line with this, but not necessarily.
 Many movies can be frightening without being morbid, but they do often go hand-in-hand.
 The reason why novelty isn’t enough for everyone?
 Negative emotions, like intense fear, can overpower novelty so that it doesn’t hold its allure.

 Many other factors may also play a role, depending on the person.
 Some studies suggest that those who are less empathetic enjoy scary movies—although this is certainly not always the case.
 Watching scary movies allows people to experience adrenaline and fear while in a safe environment.
 It also offers a source of escapism.
 Gender socialization is largely regarded as being the reason that men like horror movies, as they are taught and conditioned to be brave.
 Ultimately, the reasons vary, and there is not exactly a one-size-fits-all answer.
 Many people warn about the effects of scary movies, saying that they desensitize individuals to violence and may have lingering negative emotions, especially in children.
-When you subscribe to one of these Time Warner Cable Packages you can watch all the horror flicks you want on your TV or online.
+When you subscribe to one of these internet service providers, you can watch all the horror flicks you want on your TV or online.